eucesar/JavaScript-validating-forms/README.md

   <img align="center" alt="Cesar-JavaScript" height="30" width="40" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/javascript/javascript-plain.svg">
 </p>

-> 🌱👨‍💻 - I created a mock API.
-I made GET requests to return data from an API.
-I built POST requests to register data in an API.
-Reinforced my knowledge in asynchronous javascript.
-I handled possible request errors returned from the API.
-I learned how to turn a static page into a dynamic one - NodeJS |
-Json-server.
+> 🌱👨‍💻 - I learned how to apply form validation attributes with HTML5.
+I built validations for the CPF check digits.
+Implemented majority validations from date comparison.
+I customized error messages for each form field type.
+I integrated the user's webcam into a browser screen.
+Captured photos via webcam.
+I saved and edit saved data in the browser.
 I created the site using the Alura course.

 ## Download